 - Additionally, the following amendments and recommendations have been made:

 - In May 2019, Annex B was amended to discontinue several of the previously allowed ongoing uses (UNEP 2019).

 - Annex A was amended in May 2019 to prohibit and/or eliminate the production and use of PFOA (its salts and PFOA-related compounds), with certain exemptions (UNEP 2019).

 - the POPs Review Committee recommended in October 2019 to list PFHxS (and its salts and related compounds) in Annex A without specific exemptions (UNEP 2019)

 2.4.5 Global Manufacture and Use of PFAS

-PFAS are still manufactured globally, despite some PFAS (most notably PFOA and PFOS) no longer being produced in the United States, Europe, and Japan (FluoroCouncil 2018).
+PFAS are still manufactured globally, despite some PFAS (most notably PFOA and PFOS) no longer being produced in certain areas of the globe—for example, the United States, Europe, and Japan.
 For further information, see OECD’s “Risk Reduction Approaches for PFASs” (OECD 2015).
 In addition to the domestic reductions discussed in Section 2.4.1 and 2.4.3, some of the phase-outs and restrictions are summarized below.